Mark Brunell: Jacksonville Jaguars

-On April 21, 1995, the Jacksonville Jaguars traded third (66th overall) and fifth round (170th overall) picks in the 1995 NFL Draft to the Green Bay Packers in exchange for Brunell.
-This became the first trade in the Jacksonville Jaguars’ franchise history.
+On 21 April 1995, in the first trade in the history of the new Jacksonville Jaguars, the franchise traded third (66th overall) and fifth round (170th overall) picks in the 1995 NFL draft to the Green Bay Packers in exchange for Brunell.
 The Jacksonville Jaguars signed Brunell to a three-year contract.
 Brunell started 13 games in 1995, completed 201 out of 346 passes, for 2,168 yards, with 15 touchdowns and 7 interceptions.
 He also rushed for 480 yards.

 During his years in Jacksonville, Brunell was selected to the Pro Bowl three times, in 1997, 1998, and 2000 and awarded the Pro Bowl MVP in the 1997 game.
 With Brunell starting, the Jaguars won an AFC Central Division title and became the first NFL expansion team to make the playoffs three times in its first four seasons of play.
 The furthest he led the team was to the 1996 AFC Championship Game, which they lost to the New England Patriots.
 They returned again in 1999, but would lose to the Tennessee Titans.

 Brunell was benched in favor of Byron Leftwich following halftime of the third game of the 2003 season.
 It would be the final time Brunell took the field as a member of the Jaguars.
 As a starter since their inaugural season, Brunell left the team holding all of the Jacksonville Jaguars passing records.

 In December 2013, Brunell was inducted into the Pride of the Jaguars, the team's Hall of Fame equivalent.